scikit-bio/scikit-bio/web/contribute.rst

 Unit test
 ^^^^^^^^^

 `Unit testing <https://en.wikipedia.org/wiki/Unit_testing>`_ involves testing the smallest units of your code, such as classes, functions, and methods, to ensure they function correctly in isolation.
 It is a fundamental best practice in software engineering, but is often overlooked by beginners.
-Unit testing is automated by writing test code alongside the algorithm code.
+Unit testing is made easier by writing test code alongside the algorithm code.
 Both types of code are integrated into the scikit-bio codebase.
 This test code is then regularly executed whenever changes are made to ensure that the intended behavior remains consistent over time.

 For example, the test code for the ``gc_content`` may live in ``skbio/sequence/tests/test_nucl.py``, under class ``TestNucl``, as a method ``test_gc_content``.
 It may read like::